ENERO: Efficient Real-Time WAN Routing Optimization with Deep Reinforcement Learning: Experimental Results

 \subsubsection{Traffic Matrices}

-The traffic matrices are generated using a uniform distribution.
-This means that the bandwidth values from the traffic demands are uniformly distributed from 0.5 to 1.
-Then, we scale this value to obtain the TM bandwidths in Kbps and to have the same unit for both bandwidth and link capacities.
-Each network topology has a total of 150 TMs.
+The traffic matrices were generated using a uniform distribution.
+This means that the bandwidth values from the traffic demands were uniformly distributed from 0.5 to 1.
+Then, we scaled this value to obtain the TM's bandwidths in Kbps and to have the same unit for both bandwidth and link capacities.
+Each network topology had a total of 150 TMs.